• ReQonsult MATLAB® Connector

 easeRequirements®

-MATLAB® is connected to easeRequirements® (previously Requirements for Jira® / R4J) and Simulink® artifacts are linked to Jira® requirements.
+MATLAB® is connected to easeRequirements®, Simulink® artifacts are linked to Jira® requirements, and hierarchy and traceability are better utilized.

 easeRequirements®easeRequirements®